 “As people we focus on faces,” Beaver says.
 “That can be positive and powerful — but it can also be a distraction.
 So if you’re trying to portray a professional networking event, it may be easier for the attendee to imagine themselves within the scene of an abstract image with a slight blur.”

-Tip 4: Focus on proper lighting to avoid extra edits
+Event Photography Tips #4: Focus on proper lighting to avoid extra edits

 “If you’re not a photographer, don’t worry about the setting on your camera,” advises Joe Montana, a freelance photographer in San Francisco.
 “The most important thing is to capture great moments.
 Focus on finding that decisive moment and capturing it.”

 In the process, try to take advantage of the natural lighting in your venue, and avoid using flash (especially on-camera flash).
 “Where possible, capture natural lighting, and avoid artificial lighting and flashes,” Beaver says.
 “Unnatural light makes your image inherently feel like a photograph, and takes viewers out of the moment.”

 If you do need flash and are taking shots of attendees, have them turn an eighth of an inch to the side so they’re not facing the camera head-on.
 “This will reduce red eye in your pictures, because that’s caused when light enters the subject’s eyes at a right angle,” says David Silverman, owner of David Silverman Photography.
 Silverman earned his event chops photographing events like galas and Brown and Yale University athletic games, and most recently photographed the 2017 Super Bowl.

 Once you’ve gotten a great shot, make minor improvements — but be sure not to let post-production effects disconnect viewers from the moment.

 “At Eventbrite, we deliberately avoid applying filters or effects to an image,” Beaver says.
 “Unnatural effects tend to introduce visual obstacles, making it harder for prospective attendees to imagine themselves at your event.”